google/WebFundamentals/src/site/getting-started/multi-screen/responsive.markdown

 ### Tile the Images

-The images in the narrow viewport (mobile devices mostly) interface are set to be  the full width of the screen.
-This doesn't scale well on a screen with a wide viewport.
+The images in the narrow viewport (mobile devices mostly) interface are set to be  the full width of the screen and stacked vertically.
+This doesn't scale well on a wide viewport.

 [TODO: Animated GIF]